Important Safety Information

 Potential Treatment Options

-However, If your child needs ACL surgery, there are several ACL reconstruction options that minimize impact on the growth plates located at the knee joint.
+However, if your child needs ACL surgery, there are several ACL reconstruction options that minimize impact on the growth plates located at the knee joint.
 Your child's doctor will choose the best surgical option, as well as the appropriate ACL graft, based on your child’s age, skeletal maturity, and other factors.

 Explore potential treatment options by clicking on each below.